aridjayarecipes/cutesrecipes.web.app/content/post/1919-step-by-step-guide-to-make-quick-pan-fried-brussels-sprouts.md

 1. Make ready  Bacon
 1. Get  Mapple syrup
 1. Prepare  Walnuts
-1. Get  Salt & pepper
+1. Get  Salt &amp; pepper

 The vinegar helps to preserve them, and since they are.
 Pan-Fried Balsamic Glazed Brussels Sprouts are the perfect side dish for your protein.
 Pan Fried Brussels Sprouts with Bacon - Keto, Low Carb, Gluten Free.
 These pan fried brussels sprouts with bacon are the perfect side dish for any occasion!